cits3200-team37/mtd/server/Documentation/docs/backend/endpoints.md

 - `totalNodes` is the number of nodes in the network (network size)
     - Stable test limit: 20 <= `totalNodes` <= 1000
 - `seed` can be provided to replicate simulations.
-- `checkpoints` is a list of time value to save snapshots as simulation runs
-    - Stable test limit: No apparent limit (even negative integers do not produce an error)
-    - Logical limit: Positive integers
 - `totalEndpoints` is the number of exposed nodes
     - Stable test limit: `totalEndpoints` > 0 and `totalEndpoints` < `totalNodes`
 -  `totalSubnets` is the number of subnets